javaplus/PicoProjects/labs/f01_fire_zee_lasers.md

 ![Game Part 1 Diagram](/images/needanimagehere.png)

+Note: This is your first time playing with a laser in our lab, it hooks up just like an LED!

 Once you have the pico wired, take some time to attempt to code the points outlined in the overview using the old labs.

 TODO: List some specific code snippets from previous